Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 If you ran into this problem outside this script, please consider modifying the ExportPictureWithMetafile setting as described in https://support.microsoft.com/kb/224663.
 If the link is not working, please visit the Internet Archive Wayback Machine's snapshot of Microsoft's article at https://web.archive.org/web/20180827213151/https://support.microsoft.com/en-us/help/224663/document-file-size-increases-with-emf-png-gif-or-jpeg-graphics-in-word.
 # 12. Outlook Web
-If the currently logged-on user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook Web automatically.
+If the currently logged on user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook Web automatically.

 If the default signature for new mails matches the one used for replies and forwarded mail, this is also set in Outlook.